Sfax: Theater

-The city had a municipal theater between 1903 and 1942, a building built by the architect Raphaël Guy according to a neo-Moorish architecture22, in line with the seat of the municipality and the Ramdanetru palace and being bombarded with the campaign of Tunisia which nevertheless targets the commercial port much further south of the city and during which the Frankish quarter was completely razed.
+The city had a municipal theater between 1903 and 1942 built by the architect Raphaël Guy according to a neo-Moorish architecture, in line with the seat of the municipality and the Ramdanetru palace.
+It was bombarded during campaign of Tunisia which nevertheless targeted the commercial port much further south of the city and during which the Frankish quarter was completely razed.

 Festival

 The city of Sfax organizes the International Festival of Sfax, a summer event which welcomes artists from various countries.

 Maison de France

-The French Institute of Sfax, commonly Maison de France (French House), is a space of meeting, reflection, and creation open to all and also of expression.
-Whose goal is to support and supervise the activities of the civil city and its artists.
+The French Institute of Sfax, commonly Maison de France (French House), is a space of meeting, reflection, and creation open to all and also of expression, whose goal is to support and supervise the activities of the civil city and its artists.
 It was opened the 16 June 2006.

-It has more than 40 000 visitors per year, and more than 50 cultural events.
+It has more than 40,000 visitors per year, and more than 50 cultural events.
 There is also a library that makes more than 20,000 documents available to the public.